 The Nepal-India case is fairly typical of transboundary water resources governance and management, where even in the presence of an overarching organization (such as a river basin commission) or institution (such as the UN Convention), sovereign states tend to enter into bilateral arrangements involving very specific and traditional (hydropower, irrigation, flood control) hydraulic interventions perceived to yield real economic (and thus, social) benefits (Conca, 2006).
 Can these types of agreements ‘add up’ to a greater river basin good?
 The literature assumes the answer to be yes, and in transboundary basins around the world (e.g., the Nile and the Mekong) donors and other interested actors have been advocating these activities as ‘quick wins’, ‘low hanging fruit’ and ‘shared benefits’.
 As a water manager, there are two different aspects to be considered here.
 First, in your opinion, do these sorts of activities really yield longer term, basin-wide benefits?
 Second, when faced with a powerful actor determined to press their economic interests in a shared river basin, how do you ensure that your collective interests are not compromised?
 Nepal’s advantage is that it is upstream (as are Lesotho, Tajikistan and Uganda) of a far more powerful downstream state in need of water.
 But what if the flow is reversed, as is the case with Bangladesh in relation to India?
 How do you realize your goals of socially equitable, economically efficient and environmentally sustainable development within the specific basin and across the length and breadth of your sovereign state?
 How do you get your message across?
 How do you effectively communicate with your neighbour?

-4.3 National/local level agreements
+4.3 National/Local Level Agreements

 At the national level, water is generally managed according to a set of policies and laws determined by a particular level of government.
 Perhaps, over the last 150 years, water management has been focused on the goals of national economic development.